 There are so many shops (about 5000 shops selling tartan scarfs, but there are others I assure you!) and cafes and street performers and hidden gems down every street that you really don’t NEED to do anything at all if you don’t want to!
 And if you leave without a tartan scarf you are certainly made of stern stuff!

 Edinburgh is a brilliant city to visit, it has become one of my favourite places in the world after our short stay.
+It would also make for the perfect holiday with kids.
+There are no shortage of ideas for days out with toddlers, one thing I always worry about when planning family travel.
 It really has it all and there was so much to do!
 Highly recommend a short trip to this gorgeous city!

 For more info on visiting Edinburgh click here.